AeBiCe/nixos/README.md

 - [ ] Setup a better development environment
 - [ ] Look into add / configuring a security based profile
 - [ ] Investigate [Impermanence](https://github.com/nix-community/impermanence)
+- [ ] Setup CI for automated upgrade of flake.lock.
+Testing should be a part of the CI.
+- [ ] Setup a binary cache for faster upgrade

 # Repositories for inspiration
 - https://github.com/Misterio77/nix-config